demisto/content/Packs/BluecatAddressManager/README.md

 You need to configure Bluecat Address Manager to forward Syslog messages to XSIAM.

 Please proceed with the following steps to configure syslog redirection on the BAM server:
 1. Select the **Administration** tab.
 2. Under **General**, click **Service Configuration**.
 3. From the **Service Type** drop-down menu, select **Syslog**.
-4. Under **General Settings**, set the following parameters: Syslog Server—enter the IPv4 or IPv6 address of the BrokerVM and click **Add**.
+4. Under **General Settings**, set the following parameters: Under Syslog Server — enter the IPv4 address of the BrokerVM and click **Add**.
 5. Click **Update**.

 ## Collect Events from Vendor